-2017 marks the 50th anniversary of the social change brought about by Britain’s 1967 Abortion Act.
-However the struggle for abortion rights is far from over.
+Britain's 1967 Abortion Act is 50 years old.
+It brought about profound social change, but the struggle for abortion rights is far from over.
 In this hard-hitting timely new book Judith Orr, leading pro-choice campaigner, argues that it’s time women had the right to control their fertility without the practical, legal and ideological barriers they have faced for generations.

 Judith Orr has decades of experience campaigning and writing on women’s rights and abortion.
 She grew up in Northern Ireland where abortion is effectively illegal.
 She is an elected member of the executive committee of the national Abortion Rights campaign.

-As a journalist, she reported from Cairo’s Tahrir Square during the Egyptian Revolution, in particular highlighting the role of women.
-She has written two previous books: Marxism and Women’s Liberation and Sexism and the System and been interviewed in the media about politics and activism.
-An experienced public speaker, she has spoken on her work internationally including in Canada, Germany, Austria, Ireland and Turkey.
+As a journalist, she reported from Cairo’s Tahrir Square during the Egyptian Revolution, in particular highlighting the role of women in the struggle.
+She has written two previous books, Marxism and Women’s Liberation and Sexism and the System, and has spoken on her work internationally including in Canada, Germany, Austria, South Korea, Ireland and Turkey.

 A choice moment;